pagarwal25/HW2_chicago_data_challenge/README.md

 Motivation:
 =========================================================================================
-This program is distributed in the hope that it will be useful, to determine the reasons fir teen birth.
+This program is distributed in the hope that it will be useful, to determine the reasons for teen birth.

 Installation: